rcos/venue/API.md

 ## Section API

+`GET /api/sections?onlyUser=me` or `GET /api/sections?onlyCurrentUser=true` **Authenticated** - Gets the sections for the current user
+`GET /api/sections?onlyUser=:id` **Authenticated** - Gets the sections for a user
+`GET /api/sections` - Gets all sections

+Request returns an array of section objects.

+If you add withSectionsEvent, withSectionsCourse, withSectionsInstructors, withSectionsStudents, or withSectionsPendingStudents to the parameters, it will return with the appropriate fields populated.

 `POST /api/sections` **Authenticated** - Creates a section within a course if user is an instructor.
 Request returns the section object.